I’m Back

 But that’s okay.
 Even if I moved on to the next stage, I need to be amply prepared because they are live coding interviews.
 So, this has been my primary ‘job’ so to speak, meaning that I am fully invested.
 Here’s my Regimen, and Leuchtturm A4 notebooks: one for DS and Algos, the other for Leetcode.
 I used a label maker to label them.

-• My Study Regimen: My Study Regimen
+- My Study Regimen:

-• My CS Books: My CS books
+- My CS Books:

 Learning all of material formally and doing Leetcode problems are the meat and potatoes of my day.
 When I do have some extra time, I work on keeping my portfolio updated.
 Much of the code that I wrote, I wrote before November 2021 when I got hired for a full-time role.
 So now I just have to run my code and fix all of the deprecated modules, syntax, and libraries.
 It’s quite annoying, but not quite as annoying as: